-In 2023, we had more than 32,600 customers (on a non-consolidated basis) using our services.
+In 2024, we had more than 32,700 customers (on a non-consolidated basis) using our services.
 Our customer base is well-diversified, and we do not depend upon any single customer for a material portion of our revenue.
-For the year ended December 31, 2023, no single customer represented more than 2% of our revenues.
+For the year ended December 31, 2024, no single customer represented more than 2% of our revenues.
 Additionally, our customers have maintained a high degree of retention and loyalty to our business.
-In 2023, we achieved record results for overall customer satisfaction, strong connection and customer loyalty on the Yearly Customer Experience Survey conducted by Ipsos (one of the largest global market research companies).
-Eight of our 10 largest customers by revenue have been doing business with us for more than 10 years, and five of these customers have been doing business with us for more than 25 years.
-Seven of our largest 10 customers by revenue in the fiscal year ended December 31, 2023, have been in the top 10 in each year since 2019.
+In 2024, we achieved record results for overall customer satisfaction, strong connection and customer loyalty on our Annual Customers Experience Survey, conducted by the international market research company Kantar, indicating overall positive and further improving customer experience.
+Eight of our 10 largest customers by revenue have been doing business with us for more than 10 years, and two of these customers have been doing business with us for more than 25 years.
+Five of our largest 10 customers by revenue in the fiscal year ended December 31, 2024, have been in the top 10 in each year since 2020.
 Our customers include blue chip companies as well as a growing customer base of small- and medium-sized enterprises.